mahadevanvaradhan/git-tutorial/README.md

 ```

 The git push command uploads your local commits from your local repository to a remote repository (like GitHub, GitLab, etc.).
 It's how you share your work with others and back up your commits to the cloud.

+Good, now we successfully added developer_one codes to feature/developer_one branch in origin.

+**Task 2: Merge feature/developer_one to develop branch**